-Chicago, June 9 .- Frank H. Usebick, a laborer, today killed his wife with a baseball bat. killed his four children and suicided.
-The bodies were found in their home Subscribe to The Free Press.
+Chicago, June 9.-Frank II.
+Usebick, a laborer, today killed his wife with a baseball bat. killed his four children and suicided.
+The bodies were found in Subscribe to The Free Press.

-WIRE FOR FORESTERS Bids for Furnishing National Service Advance 45 Per Cent,-Large Areas Still Are Without Means of Communication-2,000 Miles New Line Planned for Next Season (Special to The Free Press) Washington, June 9 .- With bids for furnishing wire to the Forest Service recently advanced 45 per per cent., and prices on other equipment considerably increased, material curtailment of the program for telephone line construction on the National Forests this summer is said to be in prospect.
+WIRE FOR FORESTERS Bids for Furnishing National Service Advance 45 Per Cent.-Large Areas Still Are Without Means of Communication-2,000 Miles New Line Planned for Next Scason (Special to The Free Press) Washington, June 9 .- With bids or furnishing wire to the Forest Service recently advanced 45 per per cent., and prices on other equipment considerably increased, material curtailment of the program for telephone line construction on the National Forests this summer is said to be in prospect.
 There are over 20,000 miles of telephone line on the National Forests and approximately 2.000 miles of new line was planned for the coming season.
 A certain amount of wire is re quired also for upkeep, since the lines are peculiarly subject to breakage from falling trees and similar causes.
-Every spring the forest rangers have to get the lines in order in preparation for the fire season and although, to lessen the effects of accident, the wires are mostly run on swinging insulators suspended from the trees, there are in the aggregate a large number of repairs to be made.
-Notwithstanding the number of telephone lines already built, large areas are still without means of communication and consequently lacking in proper equipment for fire protection.
-Not only are the telethe public.
-Very often, it is said, Guarantors of the Chautauqua are they enable isolated settlements to hopeful that enough tickets will be have a means of communication which they could secure in no other NEARLY THREE THOUS'D MEN OUT AT HOPEWELL Hopewell, Va., June 8 .- The most effective reduction that has been made in the operating force of the DuPont Company at Hopewell since the plant was put into actual operation now nearly eighteen months ago, was made yesterday and today when the operatives of three units, numbering about 2,700 men, were laid off.
+Every spring the forest ranvers have to get the lines in order in preparation for the fire season and although, to lessen the effects of accident, the wires are mostly run on swinging insulators suspended from the trees, there are in the aggregate a large number of repairs to be made.
+Notwithstanding the number of telephone lines already built, large communication and consequently the public.
+Very often, it is said Guarantors of the Chautaugua are they enable isolated settlements to hopeful that enough tickets will be have a means of communication NEARLY THREE THOUS'D MEN OUT AT HOPEWELL Hopewell, Va., June 8.-The most effective reduction that has been made in the operating force of the DuPont Company at Hopewell since the plant was put into actual operation now nearly eighteen months ago, was made yesterday and today when the operatives of three units, numbering about 2,700 men, were laid off.
 A reduction of the force had been looked for for some weeks.
-NEW BERN PROMOTERS OF COTTON MILL HERE He died immediately after the shot.
+NEW BERN PROMOTERS Mayor Bangert, J. S. Miller, W. F. Aberly, T. G. Hyman and Horace H. Hodges, prominent New Bernians interested in a proposed cotton mill for that place, inspected the NO SECOND PRIMARY a national independent existence.